Turning down the volume of the world to listen to the whispers of God…

 When my country went into a partial lockdown to contain the pandemic in mid-March, I entered into a season a rest.

-I was near exhaustion at the time after I mercilessly drove myself hard into my new job with the expectation of bringing about changes within a short period of time, and without a proper cooling off period after moving back home and leaving a job that was draining me mentally towards the end.
+I was in the state of near exhaustion at the time after I mercilessly drove myself hard into my new job with the expectation of bringing about changes within a short period of time, and without a proper cooling off period after moving back home and leaving a job that was draining me mentally towards the end.
 The reduced hours and less work days when my workplace was closed for business with the enforcement of the Movement Control Order allowed me the rest I desperately needed.
 When everyone was cooking up a storm, improved on or excelled in their cooking/baking skills and/or learning new things when being home-quarantined, I simply rested, more mentally than physically.

 During the initial period, I lived in almost complete silence with no TV or music.
 I filtered the overwhelming text messages and kept all distractions to the minimum.
 I took things and paced myself slowly.
 When I regained strength, I decluttered.
 It was a necessary step I realised because when I was clearing the clutters and putting my long-neglected home in place after an absence of 2 years, I was putting my life back in order too.
 It was therapeutic, and healing.